Polkadot-Blockchain-Academy/pba-book/content/security/user-centric/slides.md

 <pba-flex center>

 - One or more keys and a threshold
-- The threshold defines how many signatories<br/>must sign for a sig check t be valid.
+- The threshold defines how many signatories<br />must sign for a sig check t be valid.

 </pba-flex>